 Housing costs in Petaluma are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Petaluma isn’t mainly white- or blue-collar occupations dominate the local economy, Petaluma is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Petaluma is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Petaluma who work in office and administrative support (13.29%), sales jobs (11.26%), and management occupations (11.12%).
+There are especially a lot of people living in Petaluma who work in management occupations (12.16%), sales jobs (11.21%), and office and administrative support (10.17%).